Technologies that Play a Factor in Cancer Care in the Future

 Targeted Therapies

 Targeted therapies allow drugs to prevent the spread or growth of cancer by focusing on molecules that spur the development and spread of the disease.
 These treatments use the genetic information of a person to stop cancerous cells.
 They also help in preventing, diagnosing, and treating cancer.
 It also offers several benefits to patients.
-These targeted therapies have become popular in recent years, and developments in technology can further refine them to make them affordable to many cancer patients.
+These targeted therapies have become popular in recent years, and technological developments can further refine them to make them affordable to many cancer patients.

 In Silico Trials